 As well as countries who participated in the 2014 and 2016 Invictus Games, Ukraine and Romania took part in their first ever Games.
 Competitors were joined by over 1,000 of their families and friends to recognise the vital role they play on a competitor’s recovery journey.

 Invictus Sydney 2018

-Sydney will host 500 competitors and 1000 family and friends from 20-27 October.
-The Games will feature competition in 11 sports with events being held across Greater Sydney, including Sydney Olympic Park and Sydney Harbour.
+Sydney hosted 491 competitors and 1,000 family and friends from 20-27 October.
+The Games featured competition in 11 sports with events held across Greater Sydney, including Sydney Olympic Park and Sydney Harbour.

 Five years on from the first Invictus Games in London, The Duke of Sussex reflected on his stand-out moments.